Managers sell highest paying dividend stocks

 The rush to dividend stocks has created a "halo effect", which could dissipate once the uncertainty around the European debt crisis, said Vadim Zlotnikov, chief market strategist, at AllianceBernstein.
 He believes high-yielding dividend stocks are an expensive and "crowded" trade.

 AllianceBernstein moved from neutral to underweight on telecom and utilities stocks in September.
-The firm has been increasing its allocation in healthcare stocks, particularly pharmaceuticals like Pfizer Inc and Medtronic Inc.
+The firm has been increasing its allocation in healthcare stocks, particularly pharmaceuticals like Pfizer Inc (PFE.N) and Medtronic Inc (MDT.N).

 It is a strategy designed to capture companies that might raise their dividends in the coming year.
 Medtronic, which is yielding 2.7 percent, is more likely to increase its dividend than the highest-paying dividend stocks, Zlotnikov said.

-Early this year, the T. Rowe Capital Appreciation Fund, went underweight the top quintile of highest paying dividend stocks.
-But in the past month, Giroux has also reduced his holdings of the next tier of dividend-yielding stocks, such as regulated utilities with high payout ratios, telecom and some consumer staples.
-It is the first time in more than two years the fund has been underweight these stocks, he said.
+Early this year, the T. Rowe Capital Appreciation Fund, went underweight in its exposure to stocks yielding above 20 percent.
+But in the past month, Giroux has also reduced his holdings of the second tier of dividend-yielding stocks, such as utilities.

 Giroux declined to name the companies he has sold.